Chart Color Schemes

 Glenroy - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Glenroy-East has notable cultural diversity, with 44.6% of its population born overseas and 54.6% speaking a language other than English at home.
-Christianity is the predominant religion in Glenroy-East, accounting for 39.2% of the population.
-However, Islam is significantly overrepresented, comprising 25.4%, compared to Greater Melbourne's average of 17.6%.
+Glenroy-East scores highly in cultural diversity, with 44.6% of its population born overseas and 54.6% speaking a language other than English at home.
+Christianity is the main religion, comprising 39.2% of people in Glenroy-East, compared to Greater Melbourne's average of 17.6%.
+Islam is notably overrepresented at 25.4%, substantially higher than the regional average.

 Frequently Asked Questions - Diversity